More

 FAQs

-1. What is a patch management software?
+1. What is a patch management system?

-Patch Management Software is a tool that enables centralized patch management for your organization.
+A patch management system enables centralized patch management for your organization.
 It helps address security vulnerabilities by updating software and systems, enhancing both security and performance.
 This software ensures that your organization’s IT environment is secure, reliable, and up-to-date, improving overall security.

 Renuka Shahane